-There are many things that parents look into when buying a new home, and at the top of this laundry list of criteria are the schools.
-As parents start to research schools, they will almost certainly find a school rankings website, the biggest of which is GreatSchools.com.
-But school rankings websites can mislead home buyers to think they need to spend more money on a home, have longer commutes, and very little diversity in order to send their children to a good school.
+There are many factors for parents to consider when buying a new home.
+At the top of this laundry list of criteria are the schools.
+When parent start researching schools, they will almost certainly find a school rankings website, the biggest of which is GreatSchools.com.
+But established school rankings websites can mislead home buyers to think they need to spend more money on a home, have longer commutes, and very little diversity in order to send their children to a good school.
 School rankings websites are missing the mark, and SchoolSparrow believes it has found a better way to rank schools.

-The major problem with GreatSchools and other similar school ranking systems, is that research has shown that the biggest influencer of test scores at a school is parent income, not the quality of the school itself.
-Research suggests that parent income is 80% of the reason test scores are what they are at any given school.
+The major problem with GreatSchools and other similar school ranking systems is that research has shown that the biggest influencer of test scores at a school is parent income, not the quality of the school itself.
+In fact, test scores at any given school are up to 80% determined by parent income and 20% other factors.
 So, without parent income as part of the equation, school rankings are simply comparing parent incomes at different schools.

 This has a dual effect of:

-a) giving poor marks to schools with low parent income, even if a school is far exceeding the expected test scores given the parent income at the school, and
+a) giving poor marks to schools with low parent income, even if a school is far exceeding expectations, and

 b) the state average test score is too low a bar for schools in privileged areas, resulting in high marks for undeserving schools.

-For example, the state average in Illinois is about 37% of kids meet or exceed the Reading/Language Arts portion of the MAP testing, and the average income in Illinois is about $67,000 a year.
-If a majority of families in that school district make 2 or 3 times that amount, do you think 37% is an appropriate bar by which to measure school performance?
+For example, the state average in Illinois is about 37% of kids meet or exceed the Reading/Language Arts portion of the MAP testing.
+And the average income in Illinois is about $67,000 a year.
+If a majority of families in a school make double that amount, is 37% an appropriate bar by which to measure school performance?

-In order to combat this problem, SchoolSparrow has used data science to develop a ranking system that normalizes for parent income, effectively raising the bar for privileged schools, and lowering the bar for schools in economically challenged areas.
+Using data science, SchoolSparrow has developed a ranking system that normalizes for parent income.
+Our ranking system effectively raises the bar for privileged schools, and lowers the bar for schools in economically challenged areas.